What is Background Geoprocessing (64-bit)?

 ArcMap and ArcCatalog are 32-bit applications that communicate with database management systems (DBMS) through 32-bit client libraries regardless of whether the database is 32 or 64 bit.
 The 64-bit version of background processing requires 64-bit client libraries to make a connection.
-For example, if you're using tools with 64-bit background processing and enterprise geodatabase data, you'll need to make sure you have both the 32- and 64-bit client libraries installed on your machine.
+For example, if you are using tools with 64-bit background processing and enterprise geodatabase data, you need to make sure you have both the 32- and 64-bit client libraries installed on your machine.
 ArcGIS Desktop will continue to use the 32-bit libraries, and background will use the 64-bit libraries.

 See the database client topic for more information on downloading the appropriate libraries.

 Unsupported data types

 The following data types are not supported in 64-bit processing:

 If your workflow involves any of the above data types, you can execute the tool in the foreground by disabling background processing, or convert your data to a supported type and execute the tool in the background.

 Tools that do not run in the background include the following:

 - Tools in the Publishing toolset (when executed from 64-bit Python outside of the application)

 - Graphing tools (64-bit geoprocessing only; these tools work in traditional 32-bit background processing)